fxs130430/SHAP_FOLD/README.md

 1. Download src folder and its contents
 2. Change directory to the "src" and compile the sources using the following command:
 <pre> javac -cp jpl.jar *.java </pre>
-3. Move to build directory and run the following command:
+3. Create the Jar file using the following command:
-<pre> jar cvf ufold.jar * </pre>
+<pre> jar -cmvf META-INF/MANIFEST.MF fold.jar * </pre>
+4. Upon Sucessful execution the fold.jar file will be created.

 ## Instructions
 1. Data preparation